tchawou-daniel/cybersec/README.md

 inspiration link: https://www.softwaretestinghelp.com/sql-injection-how-to-test-application-for-sql-injection-attacks/
 ### Clickjacking
 - Some links which can help ([first link](https://clickjacker.io/test?url=https:%2F%2Fwww.isnov.com%2Fhome%2F), [second link](https://www.lookout.net/test/clickjack.html))
-,I could not able to test this but here are some links which may help to do so
+, I could not test this but here are some links which may help to do so
 ### Web Cache poisoning Attacks
 - Some links which can help ([first link](https://blog.detectify.com/2020/07/28/do-you-trust-your-cache-web-cache-poisoning-explained/), [second link](https://portswigger.net/research/practical-web-cache-poisoning))
-,I could not able to test this but here are some links which may help to do so
+,I could not test this but here are some links which may help to do so
 ### Slow HTTP attack
  - To test this attack we need to install slowhttptest(SlowHTTPTest is a highly configurable tool that simulates some Application Layer Denial of Service attacks.).
 On Linux we can do that with this command:  sudo apt-get install slowhttptest.
  - You can test the security with this command:
     *slowhttptest -c 1000 -H -g -o slowhttp -i 10 -r 200 -t GET -u http://localhost:8086/ -x 24 -p 3
  - if service available:   YES
     * if **service available: YES** then the system is secure
- - You can see my test on the image bellow
+ - You can see my test on the picture below
     * ![screenshot](previews/test-htttpattack.png)
- - Inspirations links:
+ - Inspiration links:
    * https://www.youtube.com/watch?v=lNzMIeyLIPM
    * https://tools.kali.org/stress-testing/slowhttptest

 ### CRSF attack
-I think I could not able to test this because I don't really use sessions or cookies.
-But I implement à code with can help to exploit in the case of a using sessions or cookies.
+I think I wasn't able to test this attack but I implemented a code that can help exploiting in case there's a use of sessions or cookies
 You can find this /cybersec/src/resources/templates/xss_attack.html
  - Inspiration link: https://www.enisa.europa.eu/topics/csirts-in-europe/glossary/cross-site-scripting-xss

 ### What I think insecure
 - The user can change the page through the URL, especially the edit-task page, he can change the task he wants to edit through the URL.
-He just has to change the id for do that, I don't know for the moment how to secure this part if it's eventually a problem as I think.
-I didn't have the time to look for deep about this.
+He just has to change the ID to do that, I don't know at the moment how to secure this part if it's eventually an issue as I think.
+I didn't have the time to search deeper.

 [![Demo insecure]()](previews/https://drive.google.com/file/d/17HqGACgovKW6adGaXcJHCtYIETC2OqtI/view?usp=sharing)